pingleware/redeecash.exchange/DIGITALCURRENCY.md

 ![1685643167421](image/DIGITALCURRENCY/1685643167421.png)

-The issuer has hypothetically bought 10000 llots of XAUUSD from a FOREX broker before updating the contract gold reserves.
+The issuer has hypothetically bought 10000 lots of XAUUSD from a FOREX broker before updating the contract gold reserves.
 If there were no gold reserves, the minting operation would fail.

 ## Minting New Tokens